Skip to main content

 Microsoft Azure

 For migrating to Azure Blob, we suggest using Microsoft's AzCopy.
 Microsoft provides documentation for using AzCopy to move data to and from Azure Blob.
+The following is a brief overview:

 Google Cloud Platform